openshift/enhancements/enhancements/arbiter-clusters.md

 - We will create a CI lane to validate install and fail over scenarios such as loosing a master or swaping out an arbiter node.
+- Create complimentary lanes for serial/techpreview/no-capabilities.
+- Create a lane for or some method for validating layered products.
 - CI lane for e2e conformance testing, tests that explicitly test 3 node masters will need to be altered to accommodate the different topology.
 - We will add e2e tests to specifically test out the expectations in this type of deployment.
+  - Create tests to validate correct pods are running on the `arbiter`.
+  - Create tests to validate routing and disruptions are with in expectations.

 ## Graduation Criteria